CarlaBuongiorno/Connecting-Mums/testing.md

 1. Navbar
     - Click on the logo "Connecting Mums" / Check if it redirects to the welcome page
-    - Check each view for navigation links
+    - Check each link in navbar to verify if navigation links brings back to main page

 2. Footer
     - Check social medial links if it works